-Recently, a three-part series of review articles that helps to clarify these issues has been published in Current Protocols in Cytometry.
-Authored by our R&D scientists Jason Kilgore and Nick Dolman, who have developed and tested many Molecular Probes® organelle stains, as well as imaging guru Michael Davidson from Florida State University, this series pulls together a wealth of references and personal knowledge that covers the most common fluorescent reagents for nearly every cellular structure or organelle, focusing primarily on microscopic analysis.
+A three-part series of review articles that helps to clarify these issues has recently been published in Current Protocols in Cytometry.
+Authored by our R&D scientists Jason Kilgore and Nick Dolman, who have developed and tested many Molecular Probes® organelle stains, as well as imaging guru Michael Davidson of Florida State University, this series pulls together a wealth of references and personal knowledge that covers the most common fluorescent reagents for nearly every cellular structure or organelle, focusing primarily on microscopic analysis.

 Each article is broken into sections by target structure or organelle.
 The discussion includes a short history on the different reagents that have been used and their characteristics.
 A featured reagent is highlighted, along with a validated protocol for that reagent with an estimate on protocol time, a troubleshooting guide in table format, an image example, and relevant recipes for stock and final solutions.

 Figure 1.
-Peroxisome staining in HeLa cells.
+(Figure 12.30.4 from “Part I”) Peroxisome staining in HeLa cells.
 HeLa cells were transduced with CellLight® Peroxisome-GFP to transiently express a GFP fusion protein in peroxisomes.
 Cells were counterstained with Hoechst® 33342 dye (blue, nuclei).
 Reprinted with permission from Current Protocols in Cytometry.

 Figure 2.
 (Figure 12.31.6 from “Part II”) Mitochondria and actin staining in a BPAE cell.
 A live BPAE (bovine pulmonary artery endothelial) cell was labeled with MitoTracker® Red CMXRos (red, mitochondria) and then fixed, permeabilized, and labeled with Alexa Fluor® 488 phalloidin (green, F-actin) and DAPI (blue, nuclei).
 Reprinted with permission from Current Protocols in Cytometry.

-Part I: BacMam labeling and reagents for vesicular structures
+Part I of Current Protocols in Cytometry series: BacMam labeling and reagents for vesicular structures

-Part III: Reagents for actin, tubulin, cellular membranes, and whole cell and cytoplasm
+Part III of Current Protocols in Cytometry series: Reagents for actin, tubulin, cellular membranes, and whole cell and cytoplasm